Sublime-Instincts/CommandsBrowser/README.md

 There are several ways of installing & using this package, which are listed below (from the most preferred way to the least preferred way)

 1. Use `Package Control: Install Package` and search for `CommandsBrowser` & install it.
-Restart ST after you install it.
 2. Use `Package Control: Add Repository`.
 Copy the GitHub url for this repository (without the `.git` at the end) and enter it into the input panel that pops up at the bottom when you select `Package Control: Add Repository`.
 Now use `Package Control: Install Package` and search for `CommandsBrowser` and install it.
-Restart ST after you install it.
 3. Simply `git clone` this repository in your `Packages` directory.
 4. Whenever a new tagged release is pushed, grab the attached zip file for that release, rename it to remove the `.zip` extension & add `.sublime-package` extension and drop it into your `Installed Packages` directory (You however, loose the goodness of Package Control automatically updating the package, when there is a new tagged release).